Last Updated on January 16, 2023 by Bob Filipczak

 Right up front, it’s a good idea to keep it straight and know what you need from each side of the process.

-Getting pre approved for a VA home loan means acquiring documents.
+Going through the VA loan pre approval process means acquiring documents.
 The one you will hear most about is the COE (Certificate of Eligibility).
 The good news is, while you do need this important document to complete your application, it is not difficult.
 It’s just a one page form and it’s online.

 The Certificate of Eligibility is exactly what it sounds like: it verifies to the VA loan processors and your private lender of your VA loan eligibility.

 There is also a shortcut.
-If you’ve already got a private lender ready to work with you on your VA Loan, they can request a Certificate of Eligibility directly from the Department of Defense.
+If you’ve already got a private lender ready to work with you on your VA loan pre approval, they can request a Certificate of Eligibility directly from the Department of Defense.
 There’s an online system called Web LGY that has this information online and it can be immediately downloaded.
 You can also do it yourself by using the VA’s eBenefits portal.

 One point to remember is that the Certificate of Eligibility is not the same as an approval for the VA loan–but it’s close.
 Once you’ve got it, your lender and the VA will work out the rest of the details of the mortgage loan.
 You don’t need to be involved.